LiMe-NanoBioeng/pressure_control/README.md

 These demonstrations show the robustness and flexibility of our open-source microfluidic system for various applications.

 ## Hardware description
-### Overview (Fig.1: Keisuke Kondo)
+### Overview
 Our microfluidic controller provides a constant flow rate or a constant pressure to a microfluidic system by regulating the pressure with an electro-pneumatic regulator (SMC, ITV0010-2CS).
 The pressurized gas is distributed to a designated sample tube via open/close solenoid valves and pushes out the solution to the peek tube inserted down to the tube bottom.
 A selector valve (IDEX Health & Science, MXX778-605) connects the tubing out of ten sample tubes to the single outlet tube.
 The controller monitors the flow rate with a flow sensor (Sensirion, LG16-1000D) serially connected between the outlet tube of the selector valve and the microfluidic system.
 To prevent a gravitational flow when all the solenoid valves are closed, we installed a latching solenoid valve (Takasago Electric Inc, FLV-2-N1F) in the PEEK tube downstream of the microfluidic system.

-### Software and device control via Arduino micro (Fig: Junichi Murai)
+### Software and device control via Arduino micro
 The controller works on GUI-based Python code that communicates with devices through an Arduino micro via a serial connection using pySerial.
-We provide the program for the Arduino micro as another repository (https://github.com/LiMe-NanoBioeng/Arduino-to-DAQ.git).
+We provide the program for the Arduino micro as [another repository] (https://github.com/LiMe-NanoBioeng/Arduino-to-DAQ.git).
 To read data from and control devices upon request, the Arduino micro routinely checks a serial command sent from the PC.
 The Arduino micro monitors the pressure via the regulator's analog input, which is 0-5 V, and controls the electro-pneumatic regulator via 8-bit PWM, which is converted to a 0-5 V analog output with a digital-analog converter (DAC).
 We installed a potentiometer at the analog output given to the electro-pneumatic regulator to stabilize PID feedback control, especially for a low constant flow rate.